rlehfeld/rpyc-ng/docs/docs/usecases.rst

 Why not use python for that?
 It's a cross-platform, powerful and succinct programming language with loads of libraries and great support.
-All you have to do is ``pip install rpyc-ng`` on all of your machines, set them up to start an RPyC server on boot (over SSH or SSL), and there you go!
+All you have to do is ``pip install rpyc-ng`` on all of your machines, set them up to start an RPyC-NG server on boot (over SSH or SSL), and there you go!
 You can control every machine from a single place, using a unified set of tools and libraries.